mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 How badly we lose depends on measures taken today.
-Our admirals are so entangled in the political webs of the sector nobility that they are doing the enemy’s work for them.
+Our admirals are so entangled in the political webs of the sector nobility that they are doing the enemy's work for them.
 If war never comes, this will have been the correct strategy as it reduced internal tensions.
 If war does come... when war does come... it will be the ruin of us all.